George Shultz

-Shultz retired from public office in 1989 but remained active in business and politics.
+Shultz retired from public office in 1989, upon the end of his tenure as secretary of State, but remained active in business and politics.
 He had already been an executive of the Bechtel Group, an engineering and services company, from 1974 to 1982.
 Shultz served as an informal adviser to George W. Bush and helped formulate the Bush Doctrine of preemptive war.
 He served on the Global Commission on Drug Policy, California governor Arnold Schwarzenegger's Economic Recovery Council, and on the boards of Bechtel and the Charles Schwab Corporation.

-Beginning in 2013, Shultz advocated for a revenue-neutral carbon tax as the most economically sound means of mitigating anthropogenic climate change.
+Beginning in 2013, Shultz advocated for a revenue-neutral carbon fee and dividend as the most economically sound means of mitigating anthropogenic climate change.
 He was a member of the Hoover Institution, the Institute for International Economics, the Washington Institute for Near East Policy, and other groups.
-He was also a board member of Theranos.
-His grandson Tyler Shultz worked at the company before becoming a whistleblower about the fraudulent technology.
+Shultz was also a board member of Theranos, with his grandson Tyler Shultz working at the company before becoming a whistleblower about its fraudulent technology.
+Shultz died at the age of 100 in February 2021.